 time as may be required.
 He shall submit Annual Accounts once per year.

 The Agenda of the Annual General Meeting and any Special Meeting shall be published in the local press at least seven days before the Meeting and shall include details of any Notices of Motion.
+Notice of any such meetings shall also be communicated on social media channels as well and to existing Managers/Coaches

 The members and supporters of a visiting Club shall, for the day of the match only, be Honorary Members of the Club as shall the Referee of any match between the club and any visiting team played on the Club's grounds.